 Tanks holding process solutions such as leaching vessels, CIL and CIP tanks and cyanide tanks associated with cyanide regeneration activities should be located on concrete or material impermeable to seepage of spilled solution.
 Secondary containment should be provided for potential failure of cyanide process solution tanks, with provisions for recovery of released solution or remediation of any contaminated soil as necessary to protect surface and ground water.
 Containments should be sized to hold a volume greater than that of the largest tank within the containment, any piping that drains back into the containment, and have additional capacity for the design storm event.

 Spill prevention or containment measures should also be provided for process solution pipelines.
 Examples include secondary containment ditches, differential pressure sensing with alarms and/or automatic shutoff systems, and preventive maintenance programs with pipe thickness measurements.
 While a program of regular visual inspections should also be conducted, visual inspections alone are not typically sufficient unless the inspections are conducted at a frequency that can identify and prevent significant releases.
-If a risk exists for a release of process solution from a pipeline to adversely effect surface water, such as where pipes cross streams, operations should evaluate the need for special protection such as double-walled piping.
+If a risk exists for a release of process solution from a pipeline to adversely affect surface water, such as where pipes cross streams, operations should evaluate the need for special protection such as double-walled piping.

 Cyanide process tanks and pipelines should be constructed or coated with materials that are compatible with cyanide and high pH conditions.
 Tanks and pipelines should be clearly identified as containing cyanide.
 The direction of flow should be indicated on pipelines.
 Labels, tags, signs or other clearly legible markings can accomplish this.
 Some jurisdictions also have standardized color-codes for cyanide tanks and pipes containing cyanide.